hasansezertasan/pyproject/README.md

 # copier-pyproject

-This is a Opinionated GitHub Repository Template with the following:
+This is an Opinionated GitHub Repository Template with the following:

 - `uv` package manager support.
 - Build with `hatchling`, dynamic versioning through GitHub Release Tags.